cryoflamer/protocol/v2/AUTH.md

 Overview
 --------

-AUTH API is dedicated for process of user registration with SMS confirmation.
+AUTH API is dedicated for process of user registration via external confirmation providers.

 Protocol
 --------

-### Registration
+### Registration `Auth/reg`

+New clients should send `Auth/reg` registration request before start using the system.
+Server will store the `token` and `client_id` fields of `Auth` record and database and issue a SMS or JWT authentication mechanism.
+To verify device user then should send `Auth/voice` for IVR verification or `Auth/verify` for SMS verification.

 ```
 1. client sends `{'Auth',[],[],[],Phone,[],reg,[],[],[],[],[]}`